comunica/Article-ISWC2018-Demo/content/comunica.md

 {:#comunica}

-[Comunica](cite:cites comunica) is a modular meta engine that enables instantiation of specific engines with the functionality described by the modules through semantic configuration files.
+[Comunica](cite:cites comunica) is a modular meta engine that enables the instantiation of specific engines with their functionality described by modules through semantic configuration files.
 We released [80+ modules](https://github.com/comunica/comunica){:.mandatory}
 that can be combined to fully replicate all features of the original